Computer-Assisted Proofs for Geometric Optimization: From Crystallization to Carbon Nanotubes: Computer-assisted Proofs for Geometry Optimization

 The full set of \( n \) atoms, the atom cloud, is denoted as \( p \in \mathbb{R}^{3n} \), where

-We compute local minimizers of an energy function modeling interactions between carbon atoms.
-These minimizers, zeros of the energy gradient, correspond to low-energy geometries of the carbon structure.
-This process is often called geometry optimization.
-In this paper, we focus on atomic interactions that arise solely from atomic bonding.
-This is particularly relevant for materials like carbon nanotubes and graphene, where bond lengths and angles play a crucial role in determining structural and electronic properties.
-In particular, we consider energy functions
+In this paper, we compute and prove the existence of critical points of an energy function \(E\) modeling interactions between atoms.
+These points are the solutions of the zero-finding problem

-that depend only on the distances between bonded atoms and the angles formed between pairs of bonds.
+In particular, we consider energy functions \( E: \mathbb{R}^{3n} \to \mathbb{R} \) that depend only on the distances between atoms and the angles formed between pairs of atoms.
 Since rotations and translations leave distances and angles unchanged, the energy functions remain invariant under these transformations.
-We do not consider long-range interactions, though incorporating them into our framework would be straightforward.
+In this work we focus on two types of critical points: local minimizers that correspond to low-energy geometries and saddle points that correspond to transition states.
+Because this problem is posed in a high-dimensional space, practitioners in geometry optimization rely on numerical simulations to compute and study solutions.